WARNING - "Pension Advisor" email issue

 Responding to unsolicited financial services links may lead to your personal financial information getting in the hands of parties you do not know.

 Always be cautious of clicking unfamiliar or unknown links in email.

 In an effort to protect our customers and staff from the spread of COVID-19, our office will be temporarily closed to the general public.
 SLOCPT’s daily operations will continue as usual; however, all non-emergency business should be by telephone, email, or US Mail.
 Our staff will be available to answer your retirement questions and schedule telephone appointments if needed.
 Please call us at 805-781-5465 or email us at [email protected].
 For more information on COVID-19, please click here.

 Pension Trust's New Member Portal

-The San Luis Obispo County Pension Trust (SLOCPT) announces that access to a more secure and easier MemberDirect website is currently being rolled out!
+The San Luis Obispo County Pension Trust (SLOCPT) announces that MemberDirect is now available to all SLOCPT members and retirees!

-Members and Retirees will receive letters in the mail inviting them to log in with a secure PIN.
-These letters will be sent out in phases in alphabetical order starting in November, 2019 and occur each month through May, 2020.
-The phased mailing of PIN letters is so that we can support our Members and Retirees with excellent customer service during the process.
-MemberDirect is an improved and secure way for Members and Retirees to access pension benefits earned as a part of their compensation for serving the public.
-Active Members will be able to view account balances, service credits, benefit estimates and schedule consultations.
-Retirees will be able to access paperless statements, IRS forms and more.
+MemberDirect is an improved and secure way for members and retirees to access on-line pension benefits earned as part of their compensation for serving the public.
+Active Members will be able to view account balances, service credits, create benefit estimates, and schedule consultations.
+Retirees will be able to access paperless statements, IRS forms, and more.